autotelik/yams_audio_engine/README.md

 routes.
-    init_url    - url of action wich will authorize user and will load personalized information about player right for current user load_url    - url of action wich will form playlist load action with params save_url    - url of action wich will controll save action radio_url   - url of action wich will controll save action
+    init_url    - url of action wich will authorize user and will load personalized information about player right for current user

+    load_url    - url of action wich will form playlist load action with params save_url    - url of action which will manage save status callback radio_url   - url of action which will manage loading a radio stream

 settings.
     autoplay    - true .. false